 My mother tongue is Hungarian (third hardest language in the world after Mandarin and Arabic) and I learned Spanish and English in school.
 I started learning French and, at some point, I would love to continue that.
 J’adore le francais!

-How does being a globetrotter impact your travel, fashio and lifestyle?
+How does being a globetrotter impact your travel, fashion and lifestyle?

-I get inspired by my travels, without traveling I wouldn’t be where I am now.
-Countries, cultures, architecture inspires me and each city I travel to can be discovered in my designs.
+I get inspired by my travels.
+Without traveling, I wouldn’t be where I am now.
+Countries, cultures, architecture inspire me.
+Each city I travel to can be discovered in my designs.
 I also like to learn from my foreign friends.
 I take a little from everywhere and everyone.
 I love my entrepreneurial German friends, my passionate Latin friends, my friendly Americans and classy Frenchies. ☺

 What do you think about social media in relation to travel and fashion business?
-In your opinion, how has it transformed the industry, and where is it going to take it in the future?
+In your opinion, how has it transformed the industry, and where is it going to go in the future?

-For me, what is the most important about cities is not the place itself but the people – experiencing travel is the future.
-This is why when I travel I am not rushing to see the tourist attractions or all the museums, the most important is to understand and discover a city by meeting the locals who can translate the city to you.
+For me, what is the most important about cities is not the place itself, but the people.
+Experiencing travel is the future.
+This is why when I travel I am not rushing to see the tourist attractions or all the museums.
+The most important thing is to understand and discover a city by meeting the locals who can translate the city to you.

 Balancing traveling and building a brand can be hard.
 Any suggestions for other globetrotters just starting out in their careers?

 Meet people, connect, share experiences, breath in the culture and don’t forget to leave a footprint.
-My other general advice would be not to be afraid of dreaming – visualize what you want and it will happen.
+My other advice would be not to be afraid of dreaming.
+Visualize what you want, and it will happen.
 Trust in yourself! ☺

 How do your travels and background influence your designs?

-I believe without my multi-cultural background I wouldn’t be where I am now.
-For me is very important to receive a different kind of impact to be able to be renewed.
+I believe without my multi-cultural background, I wouldn’t be where I am now.
+For me, it is very important to receive a different kind of impact in order to be renewed.

 Describe how the places in which you have lived, like the vibe of each city, for example, has affected your personal style.

-New York makes me dress more laid back – casual and cool.
-London makes me want to wear something that stands out – colorful but elegant.
-Other than that, I think my ex-boyfriend’s sister who is German, got me into quirky clothing with a lot of pattern, shapes, etc.
+New York makes me dress more laid back… casual and cool.
+London makes me want to wear something that stands out… colorful, but elegant.
+Other than that, I think my ex-boyfriend’s sister (who is German) got me into quirky clothing with a lot of patterns, shapes, etc.

 What is your next move for the brand?

-My initial idea of the brand was to be exclusively online but now we are opening up for big retailers to sell our design.
-The next step is the conquer these places so our brand spreads more globally and will be available to a wider audience.
+My initial idea for the brand was that it would be exclusively online.
+However, we are now opening up for big retailers to sell our designs.
+The next step is the conquer these places so our brand spreads more globally and becomes available to a wider audience.

 Where do you live now, and what made you call home after your fabulous and glamorous globetrotting adventurers?

-People say your home is where your heart is.
-For me at the moment this place is Hungary where my family lives.
-I recently moved back to Hungary but I will be moving to New York shortly.
+People say, “your home is where your heart is.”
+At the moment, that place is Hungary, where my family lives.
+I recently moved back to Hungary, but I will be moving to New York shortly.

 What is your ultimate goal for your brand?

-My signature mark is the star, what appears on most of my designs.
-It’s a lucky charm for me what reminds me, “the sky’s the limit.”
+My signature mark is the star, which is what appears on most of my designs.
+It’s a lucky charm for me, and reminds me, “the sky’s the limit.”
 From year to year, my dreams are being realized and I dream bigger every time.